Internet Links

 - The Orphan Brigade - This page presents historical and genealogical information on the largest unit from Kentucky to serve in the Confederate forces during the War Between the States, 1861-1865.

-- Feuds in Breathitt County - A very nice site about feuds in Breathitt County.
+- Feuds in Breathitt County - A site about feuds in Breathitt County.
 Includes a long descriptive contemporary article and many links to contemporary newspaper articles about the participants.
 Mostly about the Marcum-Hargis-Cockrell feud with a few others mentioned.

 - Lewis and Clark in Kentucky - "The mission of the Kentucky Lewis and Clark Bicentennial Commission is to educate Kentuckians and the nation about Kentucky's important role in the Lewis and Clark Expedition; assist governments and organizations with their Kentucky-related Lewis and Clark bicentennial events and projects; and perform other duties that will highlight and commemorate Kentucky's significant contribution to this historic achievement."